deepmishra45321/Data-Hacker/README.md

 # Data Hunting - Project Structure

-Hello everyone i am deepak mishra and i am a student of btech AIML and i am a data hunter.Now i am here to share my knowledge with you all. below is the in depth project structure.
+Hello everyone I am deepak mishra finally at the stage of development Intgrated Arrificial Intelligence in My development Journey.

 ## Overview
 Data Hunting is an end-to-end machine learning and deep learning pipeline built with Streamlit.
 The project has been reorganized into a modular structure for better maintainability and clarity.